 - 1 Dry pannier rack with a cloth. - 2 Spray pannier rack with spray wax and leave to dry. - 3 Wipe pannier rack with a cloth. - 4 Protect chafing points on panniers with adhesive film.
 Replace worn adhesive film. - 5 Care for coil springs with silicone spray or wax spray from time to time.

 7.4.4 Mudguard

-▶ Depending on the requirements for the material in the mudguard, apply hard wax polish, metal polish or a plastic care product as per the product instructions.
+Depending on the mudguard material's requirements, apply hard wax polish, metal polish or plastic care product as per the product instructions.

 7.4.5 Servicing the kickstand